caramonp/AirBnB_clone/README.md

 - quit/EOF - quit the console
 - help - see descriptions of commands

+### Commands

+- `create`: Creates a new instance, saves it (to the JSON file) and prints the instance id.
+- `show`: Prints the string representation of an instance based on the class name and instance id.
+- `destroy`:  Deletes an instance based on the class name and id.
+- `all`: Prints all string representation of all instances based or not on the class name.
+- `update`: Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

+### Classes allowed

+- `BaseModel`: that defines all common attributes/methods for other classes.
+- `State`
+- `City`
+- `Amenity`
+- `Place`
+- `Review`

 ### How to use it

 ![$ usos](https://github.com/caramonp/AirBnB_clone/blob/main/images/usos.png)